EAexist/RACL_self/README.md

 Codes are based on RACL(https://github.com/NLPWM-WHU/RACL)

-Below is READ.md content of RACL(https://github.com/NLPWM-WHU/RACL)
+Below is based on READ.md content of RACL(https://github.com/NLPWM-WHU/RACL)

 # RACL